atomicwhale/obol-guides/charon_local-native.md

 ### 4. Check if Charon is running successfuly
 Check the logs of the Charon container by using:
 `docker logs charon-distributed-validator-node-charon-1 --tail 50 -f`
+(Tips: Using auto complete - You can try pressing `Tab` after typeing the first few letters of the container name)
-You can follow the logs here for a few minutes if needed, use `Ctrl+C` to breakout from the logs.
+You can monitor the logs here if needed, and use `Ctrl+C` to breakout from the logs.

-If Charon is running normally, you will see:
+- If Charon is running normally, you will see:
 > [Normal logs]

-If Charon cannot connect to the beacon node, you will see:
+- If Charon cannot connect to the beacon node, you will see an error:
-> [Fail logs]
+`ERRO cmd        Fatal error: new eth2 http client: fetch fork schedule: beacon api fork_schedule: client is not active {"label": "fork_schedule"}`

 If Charon fails to connect to the beacon node, double check everything has been configure corect it, or hop on the discord and ask for help.